ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2026/info.md

 <a name="p28"></a>
 ### 28		The UK AI Factory Antenna (UKAIFA) – supporting Artificial Intelligence adoption across the UK and Europe
-Lorna Smith, EPCC, University of Edinburgh
+Ritchie Somerville, EPCC, University of Edinburgh

 The €10m (£8.6m) UK AI Factory Antenna (UKAIFA) is one of thirteen Antenna projects funded across Europe to expand the development of their national Artificial Intelligence (AI) ecosystems.
 These projects are designed to complement and enhance the existing European AI Factories, which provide large AI specific supercomputers and associated services across Europe.